 On the other hand, engaged workforces boost productivity and impact a company's success.
 It is reported that an engaged workforce increases profitability by 23%.

-Our guide will help you understand the common characteristics of disengaged employees.
+Our guide and videos will help you understand the common characteristics of disengaged employees.
 You will learn how to spot early signs of disengagement and prevent it.

 This will include: